Crazy Horse Memorial

 This striking South Dakota landscape boasts a maze of buttes, canyons, pinnacles and spires.
 Skeletons of three-toed horses and saber-toothed cats are among the many fossilized species found here.
 Wildlife abounds in the park’s 244,000 acres and can often be seen while hiking, camping and traveling the Badlands Loop Scenic Byway.

-The third-longest cave in the world features a variety of cave tours below the surface and a 1,279-acre park with nature trails above ground.
+The third-longest cave in the world features a variety of tours below the surface and a 1,279-acre park with nature trails above ground.

 Few truly wild places remain in this country.
 Custer State Park is one of them.
 Nearly 1,300 bison wander the park’s 71,000 acres, which they share with pronghorn antelope, elk, mountain goats and a band of burros.